 Wearing suitable clothing is essential in the hot weather.
 Long sleeved T Shirts that are made from light, loose cotton, wearing a sun hat or scarf that protects your head and neck, even sunglasses, they are all essential to protect yourself from getting sunburned.
 In hot, desert climates I also always carry a shemagh with me too, this is essentially a big piece of cloth that can easily be tied around your head and neck in the sun.

 This really should go without saying, but when you are in the sun, you need to wear sunscreen!

-You need to make sure the sunscreen blocks both ultraviolet A (UVA) and ultraviolet B (UVB), so read the label carefully, and should have a sun protection factor (SPF) of bare minimum 15, but the higher the better.
+You need to make sure the sunscreen blocks both ultraviolet A (UVA) and ultraviolet B (UVB), so read the label carefully, and should have a sun protection factor (SPF) of bare minimum 30 with a 4 star UVA protection, but the higher the better.

 You should also make sure that you apply the suncream carefully across all exposed skin, including the back of your neck, face and ears (and yes I am bad at missing spots on my face and neck so have to force myself to be extra vigilant when applying it).